cecarlsen/dk.cec.plot/README.md

 If it doesn't work, check your error message and consult [this page](https://docs.unity3d.com/6000.0/Documentation/Manual/upm-ui-giturl.html).

+Examples can be imported via the Package Manager under the Samples tab.

 ### Dependencies

 Plot depends on TextMeshPro for text rendering and Unity.UI for the samples scenes.
 Both should be installed automatically when you drop the package in your project.